-Red Lentil Kofte is a vegan Middle Eastern dish made of red lentils, bulgur, and sauteed onion.
+Red Lentil Kofte (Vospov Kofte) is a vegan Middle Eastern dish made of red lentils, bulgur, and sauteed onion.
 It’s not only easy to make, but so fresh and delicious especially when topped with colorful chopped salad.

 How to make Red Lentil Kofte

 Start out by making the salad.
 Dice up some green Italian pepper, cucumber, and tomatoes into 1/4-inch pieces.
 Combine these fresh veggies with scallions, fresh parsley, lemon juice, and seasonings.
 Sumac is an optional spice, but I highly recommend it.
 It has a tart, lemony flavor, and a bright purple color.
 It’s a very authentic addition to many Middle Eastern recipes.

 Next, prepare the mixture from which you’ll form your koftes.
 In a large pot combine the red lentils with water and bring to a boil (PHOTO 1).
 Reduce the heat and simmer, partially covered, until the lentils are tender.
 This mixture will be very liquidy.
 Season with a bit of salt (PHOTO 2).

 Meanwhile, heat up extra-virgin olive oil in a skillet over medium heat.
 You may be tempted to reduce the amount of oil in the kofte recipe.
 DON’T DO IT!
 Your koftes will turn out dry.
 Add chopped onions, and cook until the onions are soft and translucent (PHOTOS 3-4).

 To the pot of liquidy lentils, add the bulgur and give it a stir (PHOTO 5).
 Then add the cooked onions (PHOTO 6).

 Mix until thoroughly combined, cover, and let the mixture rest until the bulgur has absorbed the excess liquid.
 It should be completely tender when you give it a taste (PHOTOS 7-8).